HedleyPty/Regular-expressions/chapter1.md

 #The environment is populated with the vector `titles`

 #Replace ____ below with the proper regular expression
-#in order to find out how many movies has the word "Time"
+#in order to find out how many movies are the word "Time" in their title
 #Don't change anything else!
 regex <- "Time"
 length(grep(regex, titles,value=T))